Your student will practice citing supporting evidence with a passage from “Anne of Avonlea.”

 7th Grade Reading Comprehension Worksheets

-The reading comprehension passages below include seventh grade appropriate reading passages and related questions.
+The middle school reading comprehension passages below include 7th grade appropriate reading passages and related questions.
 Please use any of the printable worksheets (you may duplicate them) in your classroom or at home.
 Just click on the worksheet title to view details about the PDF and print or download to your computer.

 Your student can read about the life of Abraham Lincoln and write a short summary in this worksheet.

 Your student will read a short informational passage about the coyote and then practice finding supporting evidence.